themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 ![](/images/nlp-aug-syntax-tree-manipulation.png){.img-center}

 ## 7. MixUp for Text
 Mixup is a simple yet effective image augmentation technique introduced by [Zhang et al.](https://arxiv.org/abs/1710.09412) in 2017.
 The idea is to combine two random images in a mini-batch in some proportion to generate synthetic examples for training.
-For images, this means combining image pixels.
-The method acts as a form of regularization.
+For images, this means combining image pixels of two different classes.
+It acts as a form of regularization during training.
 ![](/images/nlp-aug-mixup-image.png){.img-center}

 Bringing this idea to NLP, [Guo et al.](https://arxiv.org/abs/1905.08941) modified Mixup to work with text.
 They propose two novel approaches for applying Mixup to text: